Please contact a GDA agent for information.

 Caroline Adams Miller, MAPP Goals & Grit ™ Expert

-In her keynote presentations and workshops, Caroline blends her personal experience, real-life timely examples, and the latest research in the field of positive psychology, to come up with practical applications that allow for maximum transformation, growth and flourishing in people’s lives.
-Caroline leaves her audiences with tangible takeaways and actions they can use to create their own happiness and success.
+In her keynote presentations and workshops, Caroline blends personal experience, real life examples and cutting-edge research in positive psychology and related fields, to come up with practical applications that create fresh awareness of how to cultivate and maintain meaningful change.
+Caroline leaves her audiences with tangible takeaways and actions they can use to create their own happiness and success, and is known for identifying a new pathway – the BRIDGE method - to 21st century goal accomplishment that updates older approaches with fresh research on gender, leadership, humility, negotiations and group support, among other important topics.

-Caroline is a TEDx speaker.
-She has worked with clients around the world including: Morgan Stanley, lululemon, The Wharton School/UPENN, RE/MAX, Booz Allen, Young Presidents’ Organization, Harvard Law School, American Bankers Association, Swisse Wellness, and more.
+Caroline has worked with clients around the world including: Morgan Stanley, lululemon, The Wharton School/UPENN, RE/MAX, Booz Allen, the American Bankers Association, Young Presidents’ Organization, Harvard Law School, and Swisse Wellness.

-For two decades, Caroline has coached hundreds of individuals, from senior executives to professional athletes, and parents to politicians on how to identify their character strengths, get more grit and achieve their goals.
+For over two decades, Caroline has coached hundreds of individuals, from senior executives to professional athletes, and parents to politicians on how to identify their character strengths, get more grit and achieve their goals.
 She is a Professional Certified Coach (PCC) through the International Coach Federation.
 In 2015, Caroline was named “one of the 10 Positive Psychology coaches to follow.”
+She is often selected to coach CEOs and their senior leadership on leadership skills including goal setting, character strengths in the workplace and motivation.